KellerJordan/Productivity-Analytics/README.md

 # Safety Net
-Chrome/Firefox extension that uses recurrent netoworks to classify and remove HTML elements that are linked to malicious URL's
+Chrome/Firefox extension that uses recurrent networks to classify and remove HTML elements that are linked to malicious URL's